Watch Road to the Olympic Games: World Cup women's alpine skiing | CBC Sports

 Watch Road to the Olympic Games: World Cup women's alpine skiing

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch World Cup women's alpine action from Kranjska Gora, Slovenia.
+On this week's edition of the program, watch World Cup women's alpine action from Crans Montana, Switzerland.

 Coverage begins on Saturday at 3 p.m.
 ET

-Click on the video player above beginning on Saturday at 3 p.m.
-ET to watch Road to the Olympic Games our weekly show spotlighting the best high-performance athletes from Canada and around the world.
+Click on the video player above on Saturday at 3 p.m.
+ET to watch Road to the Olympic Games, our weekly show spotlighting the best high-performance athletes from Canada and around the world.

-Coverage features action from the women's giant slalom event in Kranjska Gora, Slovenia.
+Coverage features action from the women's downhill race in Crans Montana, Switzerland.

-Return on Sunday at 12 p.m.
-ET for coverage of the slalom race.